christophercliff/flatmarket/README.md

 The platform uses [Stripe](https://stripe.com/) for payment processing and is built on the latest web technologies like [hapi](http://hapijs.com/), [React](http://facebook.github.io/react/), and [Webpack](http://webpack.github.io/).

 At its core is a batteries-included CLI to help you get started quickly.
-Individual components are also packaged individually so you can easily customize your rig.
+Modules are also packaged individually so you can easily customize your rig.

 ## Example